Matt-Brigida/fin_302/projects_assignments/in_class_assignments/stock_market/IEX_and_stock_markets.md

 4. What is the bid/ask spread on the ExOne company (ticker: XONE)?
 What is the bid/ask for your stock?

-5. Has your stock generally beat, met, or missed earnings?

-6. What is your company's float/market cap/dividend yield?
+5. What is your company's float/market cap/dividend yield?